ytz2/YanhuaLintCode/chapter-adv-sliding-window-and-kth-largest.md

 };
 ```

-## 32. Longest Substring Without Repeating Characters
+## 32. Minimum Window Substring

-Given a string, find the length of the longest substring without repeating characters.
+Given a string source and a string target, find the minimum window in source which will contain all the characters in target.

 ### Example

-For example, the longest substring without repeating letters for`"abcabcbb"`is`"abc"`, which the length is`3`.

-For`"bbbbb"`the longest substring is`"b"`, with the length of`1`.
+For source =`"ADOBECODEBANC"`, target =`"ABC"`, the minimum window is`"BANC"`

 ### Challenge

-O\(n\) time

-两个地方要注意，判断是不是全部包含， ascii遍历是constant

-第二个地方是因为是最小，到最后j == n,会把很多结果抹掉。所以要最后判断一下。
+Can you do it in time complexity O\(n\) ?

 ```cpp
 class Solution {